 Carrying a heavy burden?
 Pray, and you may realize that the cross you carry is also a blessing and a grace that will bring you immeasurable eternal bliss.

-One Response to “What are Crosses for?”
+One reply on “What are Crosses for?”